madmoizo/backinfront/README.md

 ### Usage

-A Store is accessible on direct access to the `stores` property of the Backinfront interface
+A Store is accessible via the `stores` property of the Backinfront interface

 ```js
 const store = backinfront.stores[storeName]
 ```
-But also provided as the second parameter of the `handler` property of a [Route](#router)
+But also provided as the second parameter of the `handler` property of a [RouteOptions](#api)
 ```js
 {
   method: 'GET',